Who wants to make great roll formed parts? Not you, obviously.

-Preferably, less than 1-½ times material thickness.
-You want to drive up operating costs as high as possible - tight corners are a great way to increase tool wear, breakage, and burn out a low-horsepower roll forming machine.
+Preferably, less than 1.5x the material's thickness.
+You want to drive up operating costs as high as possible.
+Tight corners are a great way to increase tool wear and breakage, and burn out a low-horsepower roll forming machine.

 Worried Your Roll Formed Parts Aren’t Bad Enough?

 It’s super easy to design a terrible roll formed part.
-Just trust in your innate human ability to cause chaos.
+Just trust in your innately human ability to cause chaos.
 You can do it!

 Editor's note: This article was originally published in May 2017, and was recently updated.